Table of Contents

 Here we are going to discuss INTENT VS IMPACT.
-Every action we intend to carry out starts in our mind.
+Every action we intend to carry out starts in our minds.
 If care isn’t taken, the direct impact we want from our thoughts (intent) may not be successfully carried out.
-In ensuring that the organization’s goals and targets are consistently met, all employers must make a conscious effort to make their intents clear to employees so that everybody on the project can be on the same page.
+In ensuring that the organization’s goals and targets are consistently met, all employers must make a conscious effort to make their intentions clear to employees so that everybody on the project can be on the same page.

 Making your colleagues, coworkers, and subordinates at work fully carry out your intent to get necessary results requires excellent communication skills.
 Great intent sometimes leads to poor impact when the bridge between idea conception and execution is not properly laid.

 All business executives should take a couple of communication classes to increase their communication skills.
 This will allow for a workplace that is free of confusion and misread signals.
 It is also a good idea for all employees to be trained in excellent communication skills.
 Conscious efforts must be made to fully orient all workers on the ethics, protocols, and norms of their joining.

 Many chaos and conflicts can be averted if the communicator and the audience have a mutual understanding.
 We often assume that our audience understands us perfectly when they may not understand precisely what is being said in actuality.
 Similarly, listeners also think the communicator should know they do not understand the in-depth meaning of the information passed to them.
 Regular performance checks should be made on all information sent out to see if the message is clear to recipients.
 If it becomes clear that the desired impact is not conveyed, correctional actions should be taken immediately to avert further misplacement of priorities and prevent more chaos.

 Call for Applicants - tBSC Thought Leader AwardLink to joining the competition - https://form.typeform.com/to/zhmnpax0